Client operations

 Diagnostics and port testing

-Run a non-invasive local diagnostic summary:
+Run a non-invasive local diagnostic summary.
+These read the local config, so use sudo:

-needports doctor
+sudo needports doctor

-needports connectivity
+sudo needports connectivity

 To test end-to-end forwarding on one assigned port, replace <assigned-port> with a port from your NeedPorts range:

-needports probe <assigned-port>
+sudo needports probe <assigned-port>

 If you want to run a simple local test service yourself, use: